There are many different definitions of and approaches to coaching. Making use of a range of definitions, I define coaching as:

 Coaching can provide support to a range of areas of life including wellbeing, relationships and work.
 It is particularly helpful for supporting transitions.

-The focus of the coaching is decided by the person or people seeking it and with the coach alongside can help to identify strengths, passions, wants and possibilities.
+The focus of the coaching is decided by the person or people seeking it and with the coach alongside can help to identify strengths, passions, needs and possibilities.
 It can connect personal and professional values and goals.
 It may involve exploring past behaviours, hidden beliefs, meaning, values and may stir strong emotions.
-Coaching at its heart is focused on the present, the future and finding solutions.
+Coaching at its heart is focused in the present, the future and finding solutions.

 Coaching is underpinned by the beliefs that humans are able to develop, improve and grow and that each individual knows best how to navigate their life.